-Rolfo specializes in treatment for thoracic malignancies such as lung cancer and pleural mesothelioma, translational oncology and new drug development.
+Rolfo specializes in treatment for thoracic malignancies such as lung cancer and pleural mesothelioma, translational oncology and new drug development while serving Ruttenberg Treatment Center and Mount Sinai West in New York City.

-He joined the Greenebaum Cancer Center in 2018 after six years at the Antwerp University Hospital in Belgium, where he served as director of the Clinical Trials Management Program.
+Before working at Mount Sinai, he joined the Greenebaum Cancer Center in Baltimore in 2018 after six years at the Antwerp University Hospital in Belgium, where he served as director of the Clinical Trials Management Program.

 His research focus has been the personalization of treatment through biomarkers and immunotherapy for thoracic cancers.